snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 .. _AZCLI: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

-In this tutorial we will show how to execute a Snakemake workflow on Azure batch nodes without a shared file-system.
+In this tutorial we will show how to execute a Snakemake workflow on Azure Batch nodes without a shared file-system.
 One could use attached storage solutions as a shared file system, but this adds an unnecessary level of complexity and most importantly costs.
 Instead we use cheap Azure Blob storage, which is used by Snakemake to automatically stage data in and out for